 When a young woman frees July from his malaise, they return together to the Iowa heartland, where the novel soars to its heartrending consummation.
-Restored to the setting of his beloved grandparents and parents, and yet perched on the precipice of a disaster that could herald his end, July must decide whether to continue running, or stand still and hope for the promised dawn of Paradise Regained.
+Restored to the setting of his beloved grandparents and parents, and yet perched on the precipice of a disaster that could herald his end, July must decide whether to continue running, or stand still and hope for a promised dawn.

 Rock Island Line brings David Rhodes’s striking characterizations and unparalleled eye for the telling detail to a haunting tale of paradise lost—and possibly regained.

 Like this book?
 Sign up for occasional updates